s1lentIV/s1lentIV/README.md

 # 🛡 s1lent IV

-I'm **Ari**, a highschool student looking to break into the fascinating world of cybersecurity by trying to build my own library of projects that reflect my interests in the field.
-All of these coding projects are built by me as a way to learn about vulnerabilities, networks, penetration, and security.
+I'm **Ari**, a high school student looking to break into the fascinating world of cybersecurity by trying to build my own library of projects that reflect my interests in the field.
+All of these coding projects are used by me as a way to learn about vulnerabilities, networks, penetration, and security.
 <br />
 <br />

 **OS**: Windows 10 - Kali Linux - iOS

-**Hobbies**: PC Building - Gaming - Mountain Biking
+**Hobbies**: PC Building - Video Games - Mountain Biking - CTF

 ---